andre-st/goodreads-toolbox/likeminded.md

-  Given a minimum of 9 common books (similarity of 3%), got 10 of 31.398 members (299 books), with 5 members actually worth investigating, and only 1 member already on my list of 137 followees.
+  Given a minimum of 9 common books (similarity of 3%), got 10 of 31.398 members (299 books), with 5 members actually worth investigating, and only 1 member already on my hand-curated list of 137 followees.
   A minimum of 6 common books (2%) listed 43 matches, more or less interesting